 Basis of Preparation-The accompanying unaudited condensed consolidated financial statements have been presented in U.S. dollars and prepared in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and applicable rules and regulations of the U.S. Securities and Exchange Commission ("SEC") regarding interim financial information.
 Certain information and disclosures normally included in consolidated financial statements prepared in accordance with GAAP have been condensed or omitted.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements contained in the Company's final prospectus filed with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, as amended, on November 4, 2021 (the "Prospectus").
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and accompanying notes contained in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 16, 2022 (the "Form 10-K").

 In the opinion of management, the accompanying unaudited condensed interim financial statements include all adjustments, consisting of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
-The condensed consolidated balance sheet as of December 31, 2020 has been derived from the audited financial statements at that date but does not include all of the disclosures required by GAAP.
+The condensed consolidated balance sheet as of December 31, 2021 has been derived from the audited financial statements at that date, but does not include all of the disclosures required by GAAP.